guillaume-humbert/python3-sqlalchemy/doc/_sources/orm/session.txt

 Adding New or Existing Items
 ----------------------------

-:func:`~sqlalchemy.orm.session.Session.add` is used to place instances in the session.
+:meth:`~.Session.add` is used to place instances in the session.
 For *transient* (i.e. brand new) instances, this will have the effect of an INSERT taking place for those instances upon the next flush.
 For instances which are *persistent* (i.e. were loaded by this session), they are